iterative/dvc.org/content/docs/command-reference/plots/index.md

 create visualizations out of users data.
 Pre-defined specifications are called templates.

-DVC has few built in templates.
+DVC has a few built-in templates.
 They are stored within [`dvc-render`](https://github.com/iterative/dvc-render) library.
 The default one is called `linear`.
 It can be changed with the `--template` (`-t`) option of `dvc plots show` and `dvc plots diff`.
-The argument provided to `--template` option can be either a built-in template name or path to a JSON specification.
+The argument provided to `--template` can be either a built-in template name or path to a JSON specification.
 For templates stored in the `.dvc/plots/` directory, the path and the json extension are not required: user can specify only the base name e.g.
 `--template scatter`.